GrapheneOS/hardened_malloc/README.md

     make CONFIG_EXAMPLE=false

 Configuration options are provided when there are significant compromises between portability, performance, memory usage or security.
+The core design choices are not configurable and the allocator remains very security-focused even with all the optional features disabled.

 The following boolean configuration options are available: